Selling a Company

 - Differentiate between a broker, who will advertise your business on his website and e-shot his database, and a professional adviser, who will add value in the advice he/she provides and the process undertaken with the aim of maximising your interests whilst maintaining confidentiality.

-If you are indeed thinking of selling your business it is critical that you talk to an expert at an early stage – a good advisor will truly be worth his weight in gold and at ibd we have a number of advisers who can assist in company valuations.
+If you are indeed thinking of selling your business it is critical that you talk to an expert at an early stage – a good adviser will truly be worth his weight in gold and at ibd we have a number of advisers who can assist in company valuations.